rbadvaith/Note-Keeper/README.md

 # Notes
-A simple and lightweight note app inspired by https://dribbble.com/shots/11875872-A-simple-and-lightweight-note-app
+A simple and lightweight movie listing app

+I apologize for not able to create an direct option for uploading image because of many deprivated code that support hive or sqlote on dart programming language

-Uses Hive for persistence of data.
+(There was very little updated resources for the newer version of dart) Used Hive for persistence of data.